Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 par(mfrow=c(1,1),mai = c(1.02, 0.82, 0.82, 0.42),mgp=c(3,1,0))
 ```

-Since the code for constructing the table `RDA_SPP_comparison_table` requires hunreds of lines to summarize the outputs and integrate all the summary statistics together.
+Since the code for constructing the table `RDA_SPP_comparison_table` requires hundreds of lines to summarize the outputs and to integrate all the summary statistics together.
 We propose not to provide more details here in order not to make this page too lengthy.